rdlauer/articles/blues/power-outage/power-outage.md

 "&Body=" & (body.state.low ?
 "Your power is out! 🚫🔌" : "Your power is back on! ⚡🔌") & "&From=+15551234567&To=+15551234567&"
 ```

-The `Body` is the body of the text message (using a ternary operator in JSONata to determine the message to send). `From` and `To` are my Twilio phone number and personal phone number, respectively.
+The `Body` is the body of the text message (using a ternary operator in JSONata to determine which short message to send). `From` and `To` are my Twilio phone number and personal phone number, respectively.

 This is applied in the **Data** section of the Notehub route: